katherinejlai/skin-lesions-case-study/README.md

 Due to its size, the full dataset is not included in this repository.
 Students can access it here: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T

-The necessary metadata is located in the **DATA** folder and includes:
+The necessary metadata is located in the **Data** folder and includes:
 - A cleaned metadata file for modeling

 ## Materials